KyokoBot/koe/mls/README.md

 ### Possible replacements

-- https://github.com/Traderjoe95/mls-kotlin (written in Kotlin, but requires Java 21)
+- https://github.com/Traderjoe95/mls-kotlin (written in Kotlin, but requires Java 21, also uses BouncyCastle for crypto)
 - write our own?